The Counterfeit

 The pattern of trial and preservation is one of God's constant signatures in sacred history.
 He permits severe testing, but He does not abandon His Church.
 He allows the stripping away of false securities, but He preserves the realities necessary for salvation.
 The counterfeit survives by persuading souls that prolonged trial justifies compromise.
 The saints teach the opposite.
 Trial reveals whether the soul will cling to externals or to Christ.

-Therefore the faithful should read the present darkness not as a permission to lower the Catholic rule, but as a summons to trust more deeply in the God who preserves through suffering.
+The faithful should therefore read the present darkness not as permission to lower the Catholic rule, but as a summons to trust more deeply in the God who preserves through suffering.
 Trial is real.
 Preservation is real also.
 The Church in exile lives between them, and the Holy Ghost does not fail her there.

 Footnotes